lfochamon/website/www/content/pages/research.md

 on information.

-Currently, the main drive of my research is developing the theory, algorithms, and applications of [**constrained learning**](#constrained-learning), a tool that enables the data-driven design of systems that satisfy requirements such as robustness {{- cite('Chamon20p', 'Robey21a','Robey22p', 'Chamon23c') }},
+Currently, the main drive of this research is developing the theory, algorithms, and applications of [**constrained learning**](#constrained-learning), a tool that enables the data-driven design of systems that satisfy requirements such as robustness {{- cite('Chamon20p', 'Robey21a','Robey22p', 'Chamon23c') }},